My Quiet Kitchen

 • Batch of creamy vegan ricotta in a bowl with a spoon resting on the side.

 I hope you LOVE these vegan mozzarella recipes.
-It always makes my day to hear from you, so if you try the recipe be sure to give it a star rating and comment below to let us know! ⭐️⭐️⭐️⭐️⭐️
+It always makes my day to hear from you, so if you try the recipe be sure to comment below to let us know! ⭐️⭐️⭐️⭐️⭐️

 overhead view of a decadent homemade pizza with melted vegan cheese on top.